marcleerink/planet-data-analyzer/README.md

 ## Purpose
 This is a tool for analyzing satellite image metadata from different constellations.
 It imports the metadata from [Planets Data API](https://developers.planet.com/docs/apis/data/) for a specified AOI and TOI into PostGIS.
 This is referenced against geospatial information about countries/cities and various land cover classification data within PostGIS.
 The land cover classification data is imported from http://geojson.xyz/ naturalearth API.
 The aggregated and spatial statistics about the imagery are displayed on a Streamlit dashboard.
-The dashboards includes Plotly Grapths with general statistics and Folium maps displaying where and when images are available from what satellite, including various specifications (Bands / Pixel resolution / Cloud Cover / Area covered) referenced against cities/countries and land cover classification data.
+The dashboards includes Plotly Graphs with general statistics and Folium maps displaying where and when images are available from what satellite, including various specifications (Bands / Pixel resolution / Cloud Cover / Area covered) referenced against cities/countries and land cover classification data.

 ### Research questions
 * What is the amount of Planets satellite imagery in a specified country for a chosen timeframe?